agapas/3d-print-toolbox-modified/README.md

 ### Other useful informmation
+The ultimate goal of this project is to have the tool automatically fix models so they can be printed with appropriate supports and modifications.
+In addition I would like to show in the mesh where the most likely failure points are - for SLA/DLP or FDM printers (which have quite different stresses during printing)

+My torture test is currently the models in StressAndSupportsVisualisation.blend which have a rough progression of difficulty Finishing with a model which is not only posable, but also has small details not even attached to the main model (and which will need to be in order for it to be printed (I don't think the last is likely to be achievable, but I'll be happy if I manage 50%)

+If you are looking for more useful information on modelling 3d printed parts in blender the following are good resources or addins:

 A webseries on precision Modeling & Blender https://www.youtube.com/playlist?list=PL6Fiih6ItYsXzUbBNz7-IvV7UJYHZzCdF

 Notes on 3d print toolbox in blender
--	Only visible in edit mode
--	Shows in the 3d window RHS edge menu (called 3D-print).
+-	Shows in the 3d window RHS edge menu (called 3D-print - this one is called 3d printing to distinguish it).
 If it’s not showing try clicking the little triangle in the top RH corner of the viewport

 Other useful Blender Plugins
 Booltool